 Boats would usually have two types of batteries–a starting battery and a deep cycle battery.
 A starting battery has a high current rush capacity, while the deep cycle battery can perform a deep discharge without causing any harm.

-The two most common battery setups are the single-engine (one starting battery and one house battery) and the twin-engine (two starting batteries and one house battery).
+The two most common battery setups are the single-engine (one starting and one house battery) and the twin-engine (two starting and one house battery).

 2. Marine-Grade Main Battery Switch

 You could use both settings when running your engine and looking to change both batteries from the alternator.
-You may also use the two settings to parallel your batteries during an emergency to start the engine after your battery is too depleted.
+You may also use the two sets to parallel your batteries to start the engine after depleting your battery during an emergency.

-When the engine is off, remember to turn the battery switch to the house circuit, so you are only tapping into the deep cycle house battery.
+Remember to turn the battery switch to the house circuit when the engine is off, so you are only tapping into the deep cycle house battery.

 Note that your best bet is the double pole ON-OFF-COMBINE battery switch for a two-battery, single-engine boat wiring system.
 It allows the start battery to stay isolated except during emergency conditions.